davidfa71/Extending-Logic/README.md

 ./runAll.sh          -- This will translate all the feature models to standard and extended logic, build the corresponding
                         BDDs and print 3 tables corresponding to the number of clauses, the translation times and the BDD building times respectively.
 All the times are in milliseconds.
+It will take a few hours.

 ./runAll-2threads.sh -- Same thing as runAll but instead of running everything in parallel, it uses only 2 threads.
 Useful if
                         you only can/want use 2 threads at a time.